 Northern Arizona Univesity (NAU) is nestled at the base of the sacred San Francisco Peaks adjacent to the Hopi and Navajo reservations.
 Its Mission Statement includes the goal of becoming the nation's leading university serving Native Americans.
 The programs we describe here, Hopi Teachers for Hopi Schools (HTHS) and Learn in Beauty (LIB), were created in response to this mission, but with different philosophical orientations.
 For HTHS, a primary goal was to provide funding for student participants to become certified teachers on the main campus and thereby benefit from all campus resources designed to enhance student skill preparation in writing, math, science, and to participate fully in the intellectual life of the campus.
 For LIB, a primary goal was to provide quality place-based (see Cajete, 1994; Gruenewald, 2003; Smith, 2002) teacher professional development by offering courses on the reservation.
 LIB worked with three participant cohorts from 1998-2004.
-HTHS worked with two participant cohorts from 2000-2006.
-Both programs continue to seek new funding.
-Both program approaches have strengths and challenges that we seek to illuminate in what follows.
+HTHS worked with two participant approaches have strengths and challenges that we seek to illuminate in what follows.